yotamnahum/Mamram-Language-Modelling-Workshop/README.md

-# Mamram-Workshop
+# Mamram Language Modelling Workshop
-Materials for Yotam's lecture for Mamaram students
+The materials for Yotam's Language Modelling lecture at Mamaram